Institute of Health Economics (IHE) Teaching Seminars Bachelor

 Partner meetings to discuss progress: 14.05.2024, 11:00 am - 12:30 pm

-Formal (binding) registration After individual discussion with supervisor (no later than 26.04.2024)
+Formal (Binding) Registration After individual discussion with supervisor (no later than 26.04.2024)

-Submission of seminar paper 30.06.2023 (11:59 pm)
+Submission of Term Paper 30.06.2023 (11:59 pm)

-Submission of presentation 1 day before the presentation event
+Submission of Presentation 1 day before the presentation event

-Presentation 12.06.2024 and 13.06.2024 (each approx. 09:15 am - 4:00 pm; the specific dates and times will follow)
+Presentation Session(s) 12.06.2024 and 13.06.2024 (each approx. 09:15 am - 4:00 pm; the specific dates and times will follow)